Andrea101288/ProgettoPDGT/README.md

 ## English ##

 The _PiattaSisma_ project stands as primary objectives:
-* Collect seismic data from different sources and return them in a standard format
+* Collect sismic data from different sources and return them in a standard format
 * Catalog the damage caused by seismic events and give access to these data for any studies / interventions

 -----------------------------------------------------